espenfl/t4me/README.md

 Getting started
 ***************

-Testing.
 How to get going is here briefly explained.

 Prerequisites
 =============